JacquesCarette/Drasil/wiki/New-Workspace-Setup.md

 * [Creating LaTeX tables](https://www.tablesgenerator.com/)

 ## Inkscape
-We use Inkscape in order to get `svg` diagrams to render in LaTeX.
+We use Inkscape to get `svg` diagrams to render in LaTeX.
 The program itself is actually an `svg` image creator, but Drasil uses it on the command line instead.

 ### Installation Instructions
 Please visit the [Inkscape website](https://inkscape.org/release/) for more detailed instructions.
 For convenience, we have a summary for Linux, Windows, and Mac below.